Associate in Applied Science Degree

-To prepare students for a more broad based background natural science classes such as Botany, Soil Technology, Entomology, Plant Pathology and Woody Plant Identification I, II and Woody Plant Field are required of the curriculum.
+To prepare students for more a broad-based background with natural science classes such as Botany, Soil Technology, Entomology, Plant Pathology and Woody Plant Identification I, II and Woody Plant Field which are required in the curriculum.

 On campus facilities provide indoor and outdoor learning environments where students may practice and study what they have learned.
 Some facilities are available evenings and weekends to afford students the flexibility they may need in their weekly schedule.
 Some facilities are as follows: